omegaDIL/SIFL/README.md

 -------------------‐-------------------------------------------------<br>
 **Set up**<br>
-First of all, this library requires CMake, SFML and C++20 or higher installed on your system.
+First of all, this library requires x64 SFML, CMake and C++20 or higher installed on your system.
 You need to have SFML's windows, graphics and system linked to your project<br>
 To use the library in your project, you should copy the files .hpp/.cpp available on GitHub "src/GUI/*" to your project folder.
 You may create a sub folder GUI if clearer<br>
 When you have done so, include the header ```#include "your_folder/GUI.hpp"``` where you want to use the library.<br>
 <br>
 The library uses the namespace ```gui```, but you can change it if you encounter naming conflicts.
 The same goes for aliases defined in GUI.hpp (BGUI, MGUI, IGUI).<br>
 Functions ```loadTextureFromFile``` and ```loadFontFromFile``` in file GraphicalResources.hpp have a default value corresponding to the path to go to to load resources.
 It is ../assets/.
-You can modify these values to fit your project structure<br>
+You can modify these values to fit your project structure or copy the assets folder and put it next to the src folder<br>
 The function ```populateGUI()``` is a function where you could add all your interface elements.
 You SHOULD modify it to fit your project needs, or remove it to do somewhere else.
 You decide.<br>
 You SHOULD NOT modify anything else unless you are 100% sure<br>
 <br>